-He and his wife lived here many years raising their family.
+He and his wife lived here for many years raising their family.

-The Victorian home has an indoor tennis and basketball court, an observatory with telescope, 14-seat movie theater, a two-bedroom guest cottage, indoor pool, barns, paddocks, gym and yoga studio, greenhouses, formal gardens, and a lake in the community.
-Six bedrooms, five bathrooms and four partial baths.
+The Victorian home has an indoor tennis and basketball court, an observatory with a telescope, a 14-seat movie theater, a two-bedroom guest cottage, an indoor pool, barns, paddocks, a gym and yoga studio, greenhouses, formal gardens, and a lake in the community.
+Six bedrooms, five bathrooms, and four partial baths.

 Most know Ron Howard has acted since childhood most famous as Opie in the beloved Andy Griffith Show.
-The next time he came on-screen again to my memory was as a teen or 20 something staring in the movie American Graffiti.
+The next time he came on-screen again to my memory was as a teen or 20-something staring in the movie American Graffiti.
 He entered our hearts and homes again in the long-running Happy Days TV series.
-Nowadays he is a director and producer of many movies wining an Academy Award for Best Director for the movie Beautiful Mind.
+Nowadays he is a director and producer of many movies winning an Academy Award for Best Director for the movie Beautiful Mind.

 He has net worth of $140 million.

 The beautiful Victorian home has 23 rooms and around 17,200 square feet.